 The models produced are sufficiently detailed to form the basis for the design of systems using a mixture of mechanical, hydraulic, electrical, electronic, firmware and software, real-time and embedded systems architectures.
 The advantages that using these techniques have for project estimation, requirements traceability, test development and project management is discussed.
 Each technique is taught to the level required for competence on a real project.

-Understanding is tested with exercises based on a real-world project example either using Sparx Systems Enterprise Architect, another suitable SysML modelling tool or on paper.
+Understanding is tested with exercises based on a real-world project example using either Sparx Systems Enterprise Architect or another suitable SysML modelling tool.
 In order to make the exercises relevant to the project in question a customer domain specific model may be created instead of using a supplied case study.

 |Training Course Outline|

 IntroductionPeople - Course Structure - Modelling - Systems Engineering - System Modelling Language SysML

 Requirements ModellingRequirements Diagrams, Requirements and Hierarchy - Derived, Copy, Satisfy and Trace Dependencies - Test Cases - Problems, Rationale, Allocations and Callouts - Generating Documents - Managing Traceability - Repositories